 Despite the native status of the BigQuery Data Transfer Service and the BigQuery export, this solution has its drawbacks.
 Listed below are the limitations to exporting Google Analytics to BigQuery using BigQuery Data Transfer Service:

 - Limited Updates Set by Google: When using Google’s Data Streaming option, the number of updates to the Data Warehouse is determined and set by Google.
 If you are looking to get Data Streaming in real-time, this could be a limitation.

 - Pipeline Maintenance: Exporting via the BigQuery Data Transfer Service requires that several key components be completed and maintained.

 - Irretrievable Data Loss: The greatest drawback of using the BigQuery Data Transfer Service is the risk of data loss.
-If any of the previously mentioned issues were to occur, or anything else that may cause an interruption in the data export, then that data would be lost, permanently.
-The BigQuery Data Transfer Service has no facilities to mitigate data loss as a result of a failed export.
+If any of the previously mentioned issues were to occur, or anything else that may cause an interruption in the data export, then that data would be lost permanently.
+The BigQuery Data Transfer Service has no facilities to mitigate data loss due to a failed export.